cybertec-postgresql/cybertec_migrator/README.md

 Do you want to know if the Migrator can migrate your Oracle database to PostgreSQL?
 Then [get the Migrator Standard Edition](https://www.cybertec-postgresql.com/en/products/cybertec-migrator#form),  a __free version__ of the CYBERTEC Migrator, follow the offline instructions provided in [Getting Started](#offline-installation) section, and try it out.

+The blog article [Meet the CYBERTEC Migrator](https://www.cybertec-postgresql.com/en/meet-the-cybertec-migrator/) provides a good introduction on how to migrate Oracle's HR demo schema to PostgreSQL.
+Alternatively, you may want to watch the complementary [CYBERTEC Migrator YouTube playlist](https://www.youtube.com/playlist?list=PLt4uYyc72accw-Wi1Egn-IcOOSitK5Lcq).

 <br/>

 <p align="center">